facundobatista/certg/README.rst

 For example, if you put `certs` as the prefix and `name` as the distinct value, you'll get as output a file named `certs-foobar.pdf`.

+There are some optional variables for different configurations, currently:

+    - `pdf_optimized`: it will run Ghoscript (`gs`, which you need to have installed in the system) to optimize the resulting PDF.